srisar/jewellery_stocker/README.md

-# ImageMAP
+# Jewellery Stocker
-A simple PHP based app to extract EXIF data from uploaded images.
+A simple PHP based app to manage jewellery stocks, invoices and bills.